 2. Horses can sleep standing up

-Horses have what’s called a “stay-apparatus” which is a system of tendons and ligaments that allows the horse to lock their legs in position so they can relax without falling over.
-When not sleeping, horses also use this apparatus to rest while standing for long periods of time so they don’t fatigue.
+Horses have a “stay-apparatus” which is a system of tendons and ligaments that allows the horse to lock their legs in position so they can relax without falling over.
+When not sleeping, horses also use this apparatus to rest while standing for long periods of time.
 This allows them to conserve energy while standing so they are ready to take flight if needed.
-But it is a myth that horses never lay down – they do spend a short amount of time each day laying down for deeper sleep.
+It is a myth that horses never lay down – they do spend a short amount of time each day laying down for deeper sleep.
+On average, horses sleep two and a half hours per day.

-5. Horses have a nearly 360 degree field of vision
+4. Horses have a nearly 360-degree field of vision

 This is due to the positioning of their eyes on the sides of their head.
-However, they have two blind spots – one directly behind them, and the other just in-front and below their nose.
+However, they have two blind spots – one directly behind them, and the other directly in-front of their head.
 This means that they cannot see the grass they are grazing on, or the carrot you are sticking out to them!
-Instead they use their mobile and sensitive lips, whiskers and sense of smell to know what is in-front of them and decide if they want to eat it.
+Instead, they will move their head or use their mobile and sensitive lips, whiskers and sense of smell to know what is in-front of them.

 7. Horses are highly intelligent animals